-- Two days after you seed germination, remove the weight, but keep covered (day 3-4).
+- Two days after your seeds germinate, remove the weight, but keep covered (day 3-4).
 Note: You gain most of your height during the “blackout period” as the sprouts are looking for light!

-- When you see the first leaves beginning to form, wait one more day, and then it’s time to remove the top and place it under light (day 5-6).
+- When you see the first leaves beginning to form, wait one more day, and then it’s time to remove the top and place it under light (days 5-6).
+If you have a grow light, this works great.
+You can also just place your tray in a sunny window.
 Also, add ½ cup of water to the bottom tray at this point.
 Note: Pros use a special “nutrient water” for better growth.